Larry-Schultz/FFTBViewerV3/replit.md

 ---

-**Current Status**: Application is running and ready for channel configuration to start reading Twitch chat messages.
+**Current Status**: Application is running successfully and ready to read Twitch chat messages from the configured channel (currently set to "shroud").